nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds the tag to the client at the specific `INDEX`.
 * The tag names should be alphanumeric.
 They should not contain any spaces or special characters.
 * Only one tag can be added at once.
-* Adding a tag that has the same tag name as a pre-existing tag will override the original tag..
+* Adding a tag that has the same tag name as a pre-existing tag will override the original tag.

 Example:
 - `tag 1 t/urgent`